 1. Organizational Affiliation: Any national or local organization, whose activities include efforts for peace and liberation, shall be eligible to affiliate as an organization with the U.S. Peace Council.
 An organization desiring to affiliate shall submit its written application to the national office of the U.S. Peace Council, which shall examine said application with a view to determining whether the applicant organization meets the criteria for membership.

-3. Affiliate Membership Rights: Each national organization affiliated with the Peace Council shall have the right to send two (2) non-voting delegates to any General Assembly meeting of the Peace Council.
+3. Affiliate Membership Rights: Each national organization affiliated with the U.S. Peace Council shall have the right to have one (1) representative on the National Board and to send two (2) non-voting delegates to any General Assembly meeting of the Peace Council.
 Each local organization which is affiliated with the Peace Council shall have the right to send one (1) non-voting delegate to any General Assembly meeting of the U.S. Peace Council.

-1. Powers: The General Assembly of the U.S. Peace Council is the hightest decision-making body of the organization.
-The General Assembly is empowered to set the general policies of the U.S. Peace Council; elect the members of the Executive Board; amend the the Bylaws; and make any other decision pertaining to the functioning of the organization.
+1. Powers: The General Assembly of the U.S. Peace Council is the highest decision-making body of the organization.
+The General Assembly is empowered to set the general policies of the U.S. Peace Council; elect the members of the Executive Committee; amend the Bylaws; and make any other decision pertaining to the functioning of the organization.

-2. General Assembly Meeting: There shall he a biennial Assembly Meeting of the membership.
-At such meeting the membership shall: a) Elect the officers; b) Elect remaining members of the Executive Board; c) Hear the report of the Executive Board and of the standing committees; d) Amend the Bylaws if special notice is given; e) Attend to such other business as may come before the meeting.
-The date, place and agenda of the Assembly Meeting shall he determined by the Executive Board in consultation with U.S. Peace Council chapters.
+2. General Assembly Meeting: There shall he a Assembly Meeting of the membership every three years.
+At such meeting the membership shall: a) Elect the officers; b) Elect remaining members of the Executive Committee; c) Hear the report of the Executive Committee and of the standing committees; d) Amend the Bylaws if special notice is given; e) Attend to such other business as may come before the meeting.
+The date, place and agenda of the Assembly Meeting shall he determined by the Executive Committee in consultation with U.S. Peace Council chapters.

 3. Quorum: Except as otherwise provided by law, the presence at the General Assembly of a majority of the delegates entitled to vote shall constitute a quorum.
 When a quorum is present at such a meeting, a majority of votes cast shall he necessary and sufficient for the election to any office or for the decision of any question brought before the meeting except as otherwise provided by these Bylaws or by other law.
 In the absence of a quorum, or when a quorum is present, any meeting may he adjourned by a majority of the votes cast upon the question, without notice to any absent member.
 At any reconvened meeting at which quorum is present, any business may be transacted which might have been transacted at the meeting as originally called.